 e.
 He was seen by James: This would be James, the brother of Jesus, who is seen as a prominent leader in the church in Acts 15.
 Significantly, in the gospels, Jesus' brothers are hostile to Him and His mission (John 7:3-5).
 Yet in the first chapter of Acts, Jesus' brothers are among the followers of Jesus (Acts 1:14).
 What happened to change them?
 Certainly, this meeting of the resurrected Jesus with His brother James had some influence.

 f.
-By all the apostles: Refers to a few different meetings, such as in John 20:26-31, 21:1-25, Matthew 28:16-20, and Luke 24:44-49.
-There may have been many more meetings, which are not described in the gospels.
+By all the apostles: This refers to a few different meetings, such as in John 20:26-31, John 21:1-25, Matthew 28:16-20, and Luke 24:44-49.
+There may have been many more meetings that are not described in the gospels.
 These meetings were important in proving to the disciples that Jesus was who He said He was.
-At these meetings He ate with them, comforted them, commanded them to preach the gospel, and told them to wait in Jerusalem for the outpouring of the Holy Spirit after His Ascension.
+At these meetings He ate with them, comforted them, commanded them to preach the gospel, and told them to wait in Jerusalem for the outpouring of the Holy Spirit after His ascension.

 g.
-Last of all He was seen by me also: By saying as by one born out of due time, Paul may be saying that he did not have a three year “gestation” period as the other apostles; he came on the scene suddenly.
+Last of all He was seen by me also: By saying as by one born out of due time, Paul may mean that he did not have a three-year "gestation" period as the other apostles; he came on the scene suddenly.

 i.
-Others think Paul uses the term ektroma (which means, “abortion, stillbirth, miscarriage”; it speaks of an untimely birth with “freakish” associations) because the Corinthians were so consistently depreciating his stature as an apostle.
-They considered him truly a paulus (“little”) apostle, but Paul will glory in his weakness.
+Paul used the ancient Greek term ektroma meaning, "abortion, stillbirth, miscarriage" - it speaks of an untimely birth with "freakish" associations.
+Some think Paul used this striking word because the Corinthian Christians so consistently depreciated his stature as an apostle.
+They considered him truly a paulus ("little") apostle, but Paul will glory in his weakness.

 h.
 The cumulative testimony of these witnesses is overwhelming.
 Not only did they see Jesus after His death, but they saw Him in a manner which revolutionized their faith and trust in Him.